Spring Break Dehydration in Arizona: Why It Hits Harder

 East Valley events worth recovering for

 March in the East Valley is packed.
-Here's what's pulling visitors (and their hydration levels) in every direction:
+Here is what's pulling visitors (and their hydration levels) in every direction:

 Cactus League spring training.
 The Cubs at Sloan Park, the Athletics at Hohokam Stadium, and the Diamondbacks and Rockies at Salt River Fields all play within 25 to 35 minutes of RevivaGo's coverage area.
 If spring training is your reason for being here, we wrote a complete Cactus League recovery guide with stadium-specific tips.